 Similar to black tie preferred except more relaxed.
 You can expect fewer people in dinner jackets.
 Opting for a dark suit, tie, and white shirt means you won’t get mistaken for a waiter if the majority of guests choose to ignore the request.

 Creative black tie

-Somewhat dreaded among party goers, creative black tie requires a whimsical or playful accessory.
+Somewhat dreaded among partygoers, creative black tie requires a whimsical or playful accessory.
 Just what that entails is up to you.
-Perhaps some colourful socks or a patterned bow tie.
+Perhaps some colorful socks or a patterned bow tie.
 Aim for unconventional but understated.